HOW DO DEMOCRACY DOLLARS DIFFER FROM OTHER PUBLIC FINANCING PROGRAMS?

 WHAT CANDIDATES ARE ELIGIBLE?

-Only the candidates who have qualified to use the public financing program can redeem Democracy Dollars.
+Only the candidates who have qualified to use the public financing program and agree to the restrictions can redeem Democracy Dollars.

 HOW MUCH CAN CANDIDATES RAISE?